itf/6s092/courses/IAP19/PS/PS10/content.md

 </question>

 <question expression>
-    csq_prompt = "Wumpus overhears a rumour that a powerful hero named "Bob" is coming to hunt him.
+    csq_prompt = "Wumpus overhears a rumour that a powerful hero named \\"Bob\\" is coming to hunt him.
 How long does it take for Wumpus to determine if Wumpus has encountered a hero named "Bob" before, given that there are $n$ indexes in his direct access array, and he is using the same method to assign IDs to indexes as in the statement above the first question?
 Give an asymptotic bound: O(something). \n \n" csq_show_check= True
     csq_allow_submit = True
     csq_allow_submit_after_answer_viewed = False